Cesar7980/Data-Engineering-with-Apache-Spark-Delta-Lake-and-Lakehouse/README.md

 | -------- | ------------------------------------| -----------------------------------|
 | 1 - 12         | Azure                     | Windows, Mac OS X, and Linux (Any) |

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
-[Click here to download it](https://static.packt-cdn.com/downloads/9781801077743_ColorImages.pdf).

-### Related products <Other books you may enjoy>
-* Data Engineering with Python [[Packt]](https://www.packtpub.com/product/data-engineering-with-python/9781839214189) [[Amazon]](https://www.amazon.com/dp/183921418X)

-* Azure Data Engineering Cookbook [[Packt]](https://www.packtpub.com/product/azure-data-engineering-cookbook/9781800206557) [[Amazon]](https://www.amazon.com/dp/1800206550)

-## Get to Know the Author
-**Manoj Kukreja**
-is a Principal Architect at Northbay Solutions who specializes in creating complex Data Lakes and Data Analytics Pipelines for large-scale organizations such as banks, insurance companies, universities, and US/Canadian government agencies.
-Previously, he worked for Pythian, a large managed service provider where he was leading the MySQL and MongoDB DBA group and supporting large-scale data infrastructure for enterprises across the globe.
-With over 25 years of IT experience, he has delivered Data Lake solutions using all major cloud providers including AWS, Azure, GCP, and Alibaba Cloud.
-On weekends, he trains groups of aspiring Data Engineers and Data Scientists on Hadoop, Spark, Kafka and Data Analytics on AWS and Azure Cloud.